 Figure 3.
 Access Point Authentication

-Access Point Authentication, which is shown in Figure 3, takes place between a mobile client and an access point.
-It is a challenge-response type of protocol to authenticate the AP to the client.
+The Access Point Authentication, which is shown in Figure 3, takes place between a mobile client and an access point.
+It is a challenge-response type of protocol to authenticate the Access Point to the client.

-Access Point Authentication starts with serving access point sending a request to the client.
+The Access Point Authentication starts with serving the access point by sending a request to the client.
 Client sends a 128-bit challenge to the access point.
 Access Point performs an HMAC operation on this challenge using the last hash token as a key.
-Client performs the same operation and compares two results.
-If they match, access point is verified as authenticated.
+Client performs the same operation and compares the two results.
+If they match, the access point is verified as authenticated.

 Packet Transfer